hashicorp/terraform-provider-aws/ROADMAP.md

 This roadmap does not describe all the work that will be included within this timeframe, but it does describe our focus.
 We will include other work as events occur.

-In the period spanning November 2021 to Janury 2022, 627 Pull Requests were opened in the provider and 506 were merged, adding support for:
+In the period spanning November 2021 to Janury 2022, 668 Pull Requests were opened in the provider and 730 were closed/merged, adding support for:

 - Managing Amazon CloudSearch Domains
 - ECS Task Sets